openspending/community.openspending.org/resources/gift/chapter9-intro.md

 ### Promote Open Data as the Raw Fuel for Technology

-* Members of the GIFT should themselves ensure - whether they are national governments or international organizations - that they publish their fiscal and other financial information in full and in machine-readable formats.
+* Members of GIFT should themselves ensure - whether they are national governments or international organizations - that they publish their fiscal and other financial information in full and in machine-readable formats.

 * Promote publication of key budget information as machine-readable data.
 Work with organisations such as the International Budget Partnership to include a related criterion in the Open Budget Survey.
 Set up online webinars / workshops showing how data is used after its publication.

+* GIFT should initiate the creation of a light-weight, demand-driven standard for the release of structured expenditure information to enable its comparability between countries.

-* Work closely with other initiatives, such as the Open Government Partnership, to promote release of datasets which are key to contextualising financial data, such as economic indicators or procurement data.
+* Work closely with the Open Government Partnership to promote release of datasets which are key to contextualising financial data, such as economic indicators or procurement data.

 * Promote the release of sub-national data, perhaps via local partners, as well as national level.

 #### Technology Outreach and Idea Sharing

-* Promote experience sharing between governments e.g. through workshops so that governments can share information on their motivations, incentives and lessons learned in using technology to promote transparency, accountability and participation.
+* Promote experience sharing between governments through workshops and forums in existing social media platforms.
+Governments need to share the lessons learned in using technology to promote transparency, accountability and participation across different countries.

-* Help governments with their web-publishing practices e.g. through consultation sessions.
-Encourage governments to use existing web services to make data discoverable - if governments already have websites, they are most of the way there to being able to publish the information.

 * Involve civil society actors who use data and services provided by governments, to review and share ideas about existing and planned initiatives.
 Such actors could form advisory-panels on particular topics e.g. company data.

+* Create a well-maintained index of existing initiatives both an the demand and supply side, including methods of data release, re-use and presentation, discussion or activisim enabled by such information.

 #### Technology Review